jagnaudh/portfolio_v1/README.md

 # My Personal Portfolio

-First version of my portfolio that I made using Flutter Web hosted using Firebase
+First version of my portfolio website that I made using Flutter Web (hosted with Firebase)

 This website is live on: https://jagnaudh.info

+Special thanks to filledstacks.com for the inspiration.